Tiffany and Co Antique Sterling Silver and Mixed Metals Pitcher, NYC, c. 1879

 This rare pitcher is an exquisite masterpiece.
 Imagination, design, and execution combine to make this a work of art.

-Covering the globular body and cylindrical neck, bold pomegranate, and insect decoration combine etching, engraving, chasing, applying, onlay, and inlay techniques all set on a matte hammered surface.
+Covering the globular body and cylindrical neck, bold pomegranate and insect decoration combine etching, engraving, chasing, applying, onlay, and inlay techniques, all set on a matte hammered surface.

 The pomegranates are applied silver with deeply patinated copper husks and rich gold seeds.
-Applied fruit and leaves grow three-dimensionally from engraved branches, giving depth - both real and perceived - to the design.
+Applied fruit and leaves grow three-dimensional from engraved branches, giving depth - both real and perceived - to the design.

 Gold and copper pomegranate flowers are inlaid into the surface.
-Applied insects of various metals include a boldly modeled cicada (1), fly and beetle.
+Applied insects of various metals include a boldly modeled cicada (1), fly, and beetle.
 An engraved dragonfly is perched on a branch.
 Two butterflies with beautiful mokume wings adorn the neck.

 Tiffany & Co. started using pomegranate decoration in 1879.
-Edward C. Moore was inspired by carving he saw at Herter Brothers shop (2), and pomegranate would become a favored band decoration of the 1880s.
+Edward C. Moore was inspired by a carving he saw at the Herter Brothers shop (2), and pomegranate would become a favored band decoration of the 1880s.
 This pitcher is one of their first works bearing this fruit.

 This magnificent pitcher is marked underneath 'TIFFANY & Co/ 5066 MAKERS 634/STERLING-SILVER/ AND/ OTHER METALS/730'.
 It measures 8 inches across the spout and handle by 8.25 inches to the top of the handle, weighs 37.15 troy ounces, and is in excellent antique condition.

 Butterfield & Butterfield, May 17, 1994, lot 2462.
 Private Collection.
 Spencer Marks, Ltd. Private Collection.